pkosciak/workspace/readme.md

 ## Mysql data storage

+For the `mysql57` container, data is stored in the `mysql57/data` directory.
-MySQL data is stored in `[project catalog]/.docker/mysql/data`.
-Backup your data periodically to avoid data loss.
+For the `mysql8` container, data is stored in the `mysql8/data` directory.

 To connect to the MySQL container in your project, use `mysql57` or `mysql8` as the hostname.
 For example, in a WordPress configuration: